Minister claims 'progress' on greenhouse gas emissions

 Labour called the figures "deeply embarrassing" while the Scottish Greens called for "bolder action".

-The Conservatives urged the Scottish government to consider nuclear power and fracking to boost energy supplies.'Leading example'
+The Conservatives urged the Scottish government to consider nuclear power and fracking to boost energy supplies.

 The emissions target was set out in law in the Climate Change (Scotland) Act, which the Scottish Parliament passed in 2009.